Team

 Emre

 Emre is a certified educational assistant and also has several years of experience in voluntary work with young people.
-He is also involved in martial arts, where he works as a personal trainer.
-His own experiences with crime and delinquency have also led him to Tatort Zukunft.
-Here, Emre works in the Credible Messenger project.
-The focus of his work lies in the exchange with professionals, with whom he shares his life-world experiences and thus conveys a new perspective on juvenile delinquency and crime prevention.
+Another field of work is martial arts, where he works as a personal trainer.
+His own experiences with crime and delinquency also led him to Tatort Zukunft.
+Here, Emre works on the Credible Messenger project.
+The focus of his work is on interacting with professionals, with whom he shares his real-life experiences and thus provides a new perspective on juvenile delinquency and crime prevention.

 Cosima Jacobi